The first time you visit, you will:

 - You may request a magnifying glass for easier viewing.

-- If copying is desired, mark the location of items to be copied with a paper strip.
+- In reading room, if reproduction is desired, mark the location of items to be copied with a paper strip.
 Ask staff for assistance.

 - Use of digital cameras by patrons is allowed with some restrictions.